joseph-alakach/master-mind-quantum-project/README.md

 most of the time it will find the secret key.

 Link to the 3 bit master mind game solving example using excel: https://docs.google.com/spreadsheets/d/1q7s2naQEA0WOCHGawea_i7J8P2qSzUGq1v74WYhcRCs/edit#gid=1428463762

+# check the deliverables.pdf and the solving_mastermind.pdf for the submission papers